davidrhoden/davidrhoden-basic-netlify/timeline/all-night-movers/all-night-movers-nyc-hanks-mar-3-2003.md

 ---
 title: "All-Night Movers played at Hank's Saloon in Brooklyn."
 date: 2003-03-03T22:00:00.000Z
-summary: Very fun show, and we recorded it.
 excerpt: Very fun show, and we recorded it.
 image: /static/img/rock/all-night-movers/anm-hanks-saloon-mar-3-2003/anm-hanks-saloon-2-mar-3-2003.jpg
 tags: